iulmit/Tidy-web/README.md

 # Tidy-web
-A cleaner internet.
-Tools and documentation for helping a computer user to browse, read and find information on the internet in a safe and clean way, as most internauts would want it to be.

 The [Internet](https://en.wikipedia.org/wiki/Internet) is not regulated.
 In many ways, it's a wild-west.
 As it evolved, little care is taken for the reader, especially the press articles.
-Lot of ads, banners, pop-ups, forms (subscribe for news etc) and many other buzzware.
-Not to mention cookies, media buttons and links, trackers etc. reading on the internet is not so pleasant for the most part.
+Lot of ads, banners, pop-ups, forms (to subscribe for news, newsletter etc) and many other buzzware.
+Not to mention cookies, media buttons and links, trackers etc. Reading information on the internet is not so pleasant for the most part.
 We'd like to clean all this mess in a way which:
 - information could be read easily
 - ads are removed
 - social-media links and buttons - removed